lukazavrtanik/Filament-dryer/README.md

 RepRap full graphic display
 RepRap heated bed with temperature sensor
-DHT11 sensor for ambient temperature and relative humidity ATX power supply Misc (cables, connectors, screws...)
+DHT11 sensor for ambient temperature and relative humidity Computer fan
+ATX power supply Misc (cables, connectors, screws...)

+Connections on the RAMPS board:
+Screen: Same as on 3D printers
+Heated bed: Same as on 3D printers
+HEated bed thermistor: Same as on 3D printers
+Computer fan: Same as extruder heater
+DHT11: D57, Vcc and GND pins on AUX-1

 User interface:
 The rotary knob is used to input commands: